bakracm/mp-fractions-maven/README.md

 Author: Mina Bakrac

-This mini-project may be found at **Github Link
+This mini-project may be found at <https://github.com/bakracm/mp-fractions-maven>

 Acknowlegements:
 The Classes Lab found at https://github.com/bakracm/lab-intro-classes-maven.git (by Samuel A. Rebelsky)